Schwerdt Site: Animal bone

 Most of the bone found was from the lake sturgeon.
 There were also two black bear craniums found near the tops of two features, both with their mandibles removed.
-A bear cranium was found under similar conditions at the Bell site in Wisconsin, and the researchers at that site suggested it may be evidence of the prehistoric to early historic practice of bear ceremonialism.
+A bear cranium was found under similar conditions at the Bell Site in Wisconsin, and the researchers at that site suggested it may be evidence of the prehistoric to early historic practice of bear ceremonialism.

 Artifacts

-Artifacts recovered from the site included prehistoric pottery and lithcs (stone tools).
+Artifacts recovered from the site included prehistoric pottery and lithics (stone tools).
 The majority of the stone tools were small triangular Madison points (aka “arrowheads”).
 Madison points are commonly associated with late prehistoric (late Woodland) occupations in the Eastern United States.

 Pottery types

 Almost all of the pottery found at the site belonged to the late prehistoric Berrien Phase as described at the Moccasin Bluff site, a site on the St. Joseph River in Berrien County, Michigan about 70 mile south of Schwerdt.

 The pottery types identified / defined at Schwerdt closely match the types reported at Moccasin Bluff: